At the Women’s Centre, we acknowledge that girls have unique experiences related to being a girl.

 School Year Programs

-- Programming is a combination of fun, engaging workshops led by staff, volunteers and community partners; girl-led sessions; celebrations; action projects and self-care activities
+- Programming is a combination of fun, engaging workshops led by staff, volunteers and community partners including crafts, music and more

-- Programming is a combination of fun, engaging workshops led by staff, volunteers and community partners; girl-led sessions, celebrations, action projects and self-care activities
+- Programming is a combination of fun, engaging workshops led by staff, volunteers and community partners, including crafts, music and more

 Spring & Summer Programs

-- Registration for spring programs available only to girls who have attended after school programs two or more times.
+- Registration for spring programs available only to participants who have attended after school programs two or more times.

-- Thursday evenings in the summer (July – August)
+- Once a week, 2 hours in the evenings in the summer (July – August)

 - Programming will cover topics like community organizing, strategic communications, movement building, connecting with allies, and addressing systemic barriers and root causes of community problems